orbeon/orbeon-forms-doc/form-runner/feature/automatic-calculations-dependencies.md

 [SINCE Orbeon Forms 4.10]

-Form Runner supports dependencies of calculated values when calculated values refer to other controls via variables, such as `$`.
-This is done by adding the `xxf:analysis.calculate="true"` attribute on the first model of the form.
-This must be done via the "Edit Source" feature as there is no user interface for this.
+Form Runner supports dependencies of calculated values when calculated values formulas refer to other controls via *variables* (such as `$units`, where `units` is the *name* of a control on the form).

+This is done by adding the `xxf:analysis.calculate="true"` attribute on the first model of the form, via the "Edit Source" feature as there was no user interface for this settings yet.

 [SINCE Orbeon Forms 2018.1]

-Orbeon Forms add an option to enable and disable automatic calculations dependencies in the "Form Settings" dialog.
+Orbeon Forms add an user interface option to enable and disable automatic calculations dependencies in the "Form Settings" dialog.

 In addition, for new form definitions, the "Automatic Calculations Dependencies" option is enabled by default starting with Orbeon Forms 2018.1.